xanderlent/intel-npu-highlevel-rpms/README.md

 This was set up in the copr to allow the newer version of huggingface transformers to build on F41.

-### Backporting other deps from rawhide
+### Backporting other deps from rawhide of Fedora 43

-As I work to get these packages into Fedora rawhide (for example in the F43 cycle), I will backport them to F41/F42.
+As I work to get these packages into Fedora 43 or rawhide, I will backport them to F41/F42.

 ### pycocotools split